kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Pod Leader
-    Your swimming speed increases by 10 feet.
-While in water, friendly creatures within 30 feet of you gain a swimming speed equal to their movement speed.
+    Your swimming speed increases by 10 ft.
+While in water, friendly creatures within 30 ft gain a swimming speed equal to their movement speed.

 </div>